 Environmentally friendly production

-Greatest selection of organic products in Switzerland
+Biggest organic range in Switzerland

-Sustainable agriculture for greater biodiversity
+Sustainable agriculture for more diversity

-Environmentally friendly production abroad
+Environmentally friendly production abroad, too